Big Bend Community College

 Big Bend Community College (BBCC) is a public community college in Moses Lake, Washington.
+It was established in 1961 and moved to its campus at the former Larson Air Force Base in 1966.

 History

 Big Bend Community College was authorized by the Washington State Board of Education in 1961.
-Beginning fall quarter 1962 BBCC held its first regular classes at night in Moses Lake High School.
-The college opened classes in a new facility located a short distance southeast of the city of Moses Lake fall quarter 1963.
-In 1966, BBCC acquired a 159 acre tract of land on the former Larson Air Force Base, which became the permanent college campus for all programs in 1975.
+On September 12, 1962, BBCC held its first regular classes at night in Moses Lake High School; the opening of a permanent facility was delayed by a steelworkers' strike.
+The college opened classes in a new facility located a short distance southeast of the city of Moses Lake in late 1963.
+In 1966, BBCC acquired a 159 acre tract of land on the former Larson Air Force Base from the federal government at no cost.
+It was designated as the college's north campus with some classes remaining at the existing south campus.
+The north campus absorbed all classes and programs in 1975.

 The Washington State Legislature's Community College Act of 1967 designated BBCC as District 18 of the state community college system.
 The 4600 sqmi district includes Grant and Adams counties and the Odessa School district in Lincoln County.

 Campus

 Big Bend Community College's main campus is centrally located in the Columbia Basin of Washington state.
 The campus includes 25 buildings to facilitate more than 43 academic program areas.